What is Child Abuse?

 Neglect is when a parent/caregiver does not provide for the basic emotional and physical needs of the child on an ongoing basis.
 Examples of neglect include not providing the proper: Food, clothing, housing, supervision, safe surroundings, personal health, medical and emotional care, and education.
 Children who are neglected physically and emotionally may not develop normally.
 Some children may suffer permanent damage.

-A parent/caregiver who continually uses any of the following when interacting or disciplining a child is emotionally abusing the child: Rejecting, criticizing, insulting, humiliating, isolating, terrorizing, or corrupting.
+Emotional Abuse occurs when a parent/caregiver continually uses any of the following when interacting or disciplining a child: Rejecting, criticizing, insulting, humiliating, isolating, terrorizing, or corrupting.
 Children who witness violence in their home may suffer emotional damage watching a loved one being physically or verbally attacked.